golangatoz/golang-free-learning/README.md

-# golang-free-learning
+# Golang-Free-Learning
 This Golang A to Z repository will give you most useful information, materials, YouTube videos, Blog articles for learning Golang from scratch.

-## GlangAtoZ-01 If you are new in Software Development field and want to learn Golang, then watch this YouTube video.
+## GolangAtoZ-01 If you are new in Software Development field and want to learn Golang, then watch this YouTube video.

 It is 1 Hour video with quick learning about Golang.